 envenomation.
 It has been enstimated that overall there could be as many as ten million individual toxins in the world's spiders, an 'average' spider

-possessing about 100 of them, mostly working synergistically.
+possessing up to 100 of them, mostly working synergistically.
 Exactly which combination of toxins a particular spider uses varies with its habitat,

 its usual prey and mode of catching them, and the inevitable changes in venom composition that occur as spiders evolve into new families, genera and species.